hobovirtual/Powershell-Scripts/README.md

 # Powershell-Scripts
-This private repo will host various powershell scripts
+This repository is hosting collection of powershell scripts mainly for VMware Management solutions.